Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It makes Integration Tests obsolete and by doing so saves a lot of time.
 - [x] It helps break down complex problems into smaller ones that are much easier to be tackled.
 - [ ] It increases collaboration between Developers as it requires Pair Programming.
-- [x] It might lead to better code as refactoring is part of the TDD cycle.
+- [x] It might lead to better code as Refactoring is part of the TDD cycle.
 - [x] It helps to identify gaps in understanding the desired behavior.

 _[⬆ Back to Top](#table-of-contents)_